GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 Previously called Intertidal Extents Model (ITEM).
 DEA Intertidal Extents is a DEA product that maps the relative extent of the Australian intertidal zone at regular intervals of the observed tidal range.

-For more information, see [DEA Intertidal Extents](https://www.dea.ga.gov.au/products/dea-intertidal-extents).
+For more information, see [DEA Intertidal Extents (Landsat)](/data/product/dea-intertidal-extents-landsat/).

 {#indexing}
 ## Indexing